JustinSchneider/baryonic-omega-analysis/README.md

 $$V_{model}(R) = V_{bary}(R) + \frac{\omega R}{1 + R / R_t}$$

 The Tapered model introduces a transition radius $R_t$ where the linear correction saturates to $V_{sat} = \omega \cdot R_t$.
 Across 171 quality-controlled SPARC galaxies, BIC selects the Tapered model in 74.3% of cases, and the saturation scale correlates with the baryonic disk scale: median $R_t \approx 2.4 R_d$.

+The kinematic correction is applied additively (rather than in quadrature), consistent with the FC25 baseline and preserving the physical interpretation of a non-mass kinematic correction.
+A catalog-wide empirical comparison (`results/tables/additive_vs_quadrature_catalog.csv`) shows that quadrature yields marginally lower RMSE in 66.1% of cases (113 of 171 galaxies), but the median RMSE difference is only 0.32 km/s.
+The additive form is retained for physical and methodological reasons detailed in Section 4.4 of the manuscript.
+A mass-to-light ratio sensitivity analysis (Section 3.5; data in `results/tables/upsilon_sensitivity.csv`) confirms that while individual parameters $\omega$ and $R_t$ respond to $\Upsilon_\mathrm{disk}$ variation, their product $V_\mathrm{sat} = \omega R_t$ is substantially more stable (variation $\lesssim 28\%$ across $\Upsilon \in [0.3, 0.8]$).

 ## Gemini Gem